-SUNSHINE RESEARCH PROJECT IMPACT
+SUNSHINE PROJECTTM RESEARCH IMPACT

-- The leading research consortium with national reach addressing multiple types of high-risk pediatric cancers because this problem is greater than just one hospital. - Top doctors and scientists in 34 pediatric cancer research institutions collaborating to advance the best ideas and science. - Fast, nimble, non-bureaucratic, out-of-the box, streamlined research with focused funding. - National network of patient accruals versus one market/region. - No pharmaceutical or government funding. - One of the highest-rated cancer charities in the nation according to Charity Navigator. - \$37 million in research funding over the past 11 years with success in multiple drug combinations therapies & identification. - 16 current clinical trials and 30+ translational studies underway.
+- The leading research consortium with national reach addressing multiple types of high-risk pediatric cancers because this problem is greater than just one hospital. - Top doctors and scientists in 38 pediatric cancer research institutions collaborating to advance the best ideas and science. - Fast, nimble, non-bureaucratic, out-of-the box, streamlined research with focused funding. - National network of patient accruals versus one market/region. - No government funding. - One of the highest-rated cancer charities in the nation. - \$37 million in research funding over the past 12 years with success in multiple drug combinations therapies & identification. - Multiple current clinical trials and 30+ translational studies underway.